msinger/dmg-sim/README.md

 | ./vid_dump.sv                     | Code for dumping the PPU's video signals to a file.                                 |
 | ./mkvid/mkimgs.c                  | C code for extracting raw RGB frames from video signal dumps.                       |
 | ./mkvid/mkvid.sh                  | Bash script for combining dumped sound output and extracted RGB frames to a video.  |
+| ./boot/quickboot.s                | Assembly code for a boot ROM that boots in less than 0.2 seconds.

 Usage